documentationfor yFiles for HTML 3.0.0.1

 Grouping

-Similar to the IGraph API the relationship between a node and its group is determined by the parentIdProvider property which determines the id of a node’s parent group node.
+Similar to the IGraph API, the relationship between a node and its group is determined by the parentIdProvider property, which determines the ID of a node’s parent group node.

 An example where a graph with group nodes is built from hierarchical data